BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 >**Example URL:** /api/data/list_requests?token=asdfasdf

 The result object carries elements for individual requestIds.
-The content of these elements is an object with attributes for the date of the request, the type of the request (api / web / mixed), the label on the request, and a vector of collection objects that provide the approval status and the record count for each collection that is part of the dataRequest.
+The content of these elements is an object with attributes for the date of the request, the type of the request (api / web / mixed), the label on the request, and a vector of collection objects that provide the approval status (approved / pending) and the record count for each collection that is part of the dataRequest.